g-codesteller/ipcv_tool/README.md

-# Image Processing and Computer Vision Tool for Auto Annotation
+# IPCV Plugins for Auto Annotation -

 ## Overview
 This is an online Image Processing and Computer Vision Plugin for improving Auto Annotation Frameworks